modip-org/spec/format_spec.md

 ### `dependencies` (optional)

-This field MUST be an array containing information about dependencies that may or may not be required for this project.
-Each dependency object contained in this array follows the same format as a regular project, but not all fields are required.
-Other fields relating to dependencies are also added.
+This field MUST be an array containing dependency objects.

-The following fields are changed fields for dependencies.
-Dependencies MUST contain each of these fields.
-These fields are the minimum requirement for a dependency.
+Dependency objects contain the following fields.

 ##### `id`